nickcox/cd-extras/docs/configuration.md

 - _FrecentProvider_: `[scriptblock] = $null`
   - An optional scriptblock that provides frecent directory paths.
 If [zoxide][3] is found on `PATH` at module load time, this is automatically set to `{ &zoxide query -l -- $args }`.
+    The scriptblock must return absolute paths to existing directories in ranked order.
+Empty values, missing paths, non-directory paths, duplicate paths and the current directory are removed before the result limit is applied.
 Set to `$null` to use the built-in frecency algorithm.
 - _WordDelimiters_ : `[string[]] = '.', '_', '-'`
   - Word boundaries within path segments.
 For example, `.foo` will be expanded into `*.foo*`.
 - _ToolTip_ : `[ScriptBlock] = { param ($item, $isTruncated) ... }`